Queen Victoria’s Father, the Duke of Kent

 Edward and his mistress Adelaide Dubus met during his time in Geneva. the two went on to have a child together.
 Unfortunately, Adelaide died while giving birth to the child.
 Prince Edward made sure that this illegitimate issue of his was well taken care off for the rest of her life.

 Around that same period, there were rumors of him fathering another child, Edward Schencker Scheener.
 The mother’s name was Anne Gabrielle Alexandrine Moré.
-Also, whiile in Gibraltar, Edward began a romantic relationship with Madame de Saint-Laurent from Marseilles.
-Their relationship lasted for close to three decades, until he got married in 1818.
+Also, while in Gibraltar, Edward began a romantic relationship with Madame de Saint-Laurent from Marseilles.
+Their relationship lasted for quite a while, until he got married in 1818.

 Time in Quebec, Canada